ryantd42/NY-Legislative-Git/2023/S1634B-2023/bill.md

   January 13, 2023
   ___________

- Introduced  by Sen. KAVANAGH -- read twice and ordered printed, and when printed to be committed to the Committee on Housing, Construction  and Community  Development  --  reported  favorably  from  said committee, ordered to first and second report, amended on second report,  ordered to  a  third  reading,  and  to be reprinted as amended, retaining its place in the order of third reading
+ Introduced by Sens.
+KAVANAGH, ADDABBO -- read twice and ordered printed, and  when  printed  to  be  committed  to  the  Committee  on Housing, Construction and Community Development -- reported favorably from said committee, ordered to first  and  second  report,  amended  on  second report,  ordered  to  a third reading, and to be reprinted as amended, retaining its place in the order of third reading -- reported  favora- bly  from  said  committee  to  third  reading,  amended  and  ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the  real  property  actions  and  proceedings  law,  in relation  to  penalties  for  failure  to  comply with maintenance and